cnnrznn/cnnrznn.github.io/_drafts/failure-models.md

 A run is simply an execution of a protocol, from start to finish.
 While we could also make assumptions about how components behave outside of a run, here I am restricting the scope to the failure model during a run.

+A message is ***delivered*** when it is given to the application for processing.
+Since a distributed system may serve as middleware, it is necessary to distinguish delivered messages from ***received*** messages.
+A received message has arrived at the destination, but not yet delivered to the application.

 ## Processing Faults
 A typical distributed protocol is implemented as follows.